 You may have noticed that CBD is becoming a BFD — but what exactly is it?
 Here’s a quick guide to the what, why, and how of CBD so you can make more informed decisions about your wellness routines.

 What is CBD?

-CBD is the acronym for Cannabidiol, which is the chemical compound (hello chemistry class!) extracted from the cannabis plant.
-CBD is just one of over 100+ naturally occurring cannabinoids found in the cannabis plant.
-Thanks to its many benefits, more people than ever are making cbd a core part of their daily wellness routine.
+CBD is the abbreviation for cannabidiol, which is a chemical compound extracted from the cannabis plant.
+CBD is just one of more than 100 naturally occurring cannabinoids found in the cannabis plant.

 Can you get high from CBD?

 Hemp-derived CBD doesn’t produce a high because it doesn’t have enough THC (aka tetrahydrocannabinol).
 Hemp has a minimal amount of THC (<0.3%), which means it is nonpsychoactive.
 In contrast, marijuana is a psychoactive drug due to its high THC content (5%-35%).